 Next, the plaintiff must prove that the defendant breached their duty.
 To understand this concept, you need to ask what a reasonable person would do under similar circumstances.
 Again, this question will be tailored to the appropriate parties.
 For example, in a medical malpractice case, a doctor’s conduct will be compared to the conduct of a similarly trained medical professional who practices in the same field.

 Once a plaintiff established that a breach occurred, the conduct must be shown to have caused the injury.
 This is commonly known as causation and, in many cases, it is not difficult to prove.
 However, there are times when demonstrating a link between negligent conduct and the injury is challenging, especially in medical malpractice cases where positive outcomes are never guaranteed.

 Finally, a plaintiff must show that they suffered actual harm or damages.
 Damages could range from bills for emergency care to lost hours at work.
 If you suffered a serious injury, then you have incurred quantifiable damages.

-Our Rogers Personal Injury Attorneys Can Help You
+Our Rogers, Arkansas Personal Injury Attorneys Can Help You

 If you have suffered a serious injury because of another person’s recklessness or carelessness, Ken Kieklak can fight to hold them accountable for your injuries.
 For more than 20 years, Ken Kieklak has been dedicated to hard-working Arkansans.
-To schedule your free and confidential personal injury consultation, call (479) 316-0438 or contact us online.
+To schedule your free and confidential consultation with one of our Rogers personal injury lawyers, call (479) 316-0438 or contact us online.